What Is Linalool? Benefits, Sources, Side Effects, How to Use It - Dr. Axe

 One study even found that lavender aromatherapy can be used to reduce the demand for opioids during postoperative periods following surgery.

-Plants containing linalool, including lavender, are known to help fight negative effects of stress and improve sleep quality — which are both important factors for supporting a healthy immune system.
+Plants containing linalool, including lavender, are known to help fight negative effects of stress and improve sleep quality, which are both important factors for supporting a healthy immune system.

 Stress can impair immune function by altering production of white blood cells, increasing markers of inflammation and even affecting how some genes are expressed.
 Linalool’s anti-anxiety effects seem to help counteract the body’s stress response.

-Linalool also seems to have certain antimicrobial properties, helping defend the body against infections.
-Furthermore, it has antioxidant properties and even possibly anti-cancer potential.
+Furthermore, it has antioxidant properties and even possibly anticancer potential.

 Is linalool safe for skin?
 It depends on how it’s used, but usually it’s beneficial for skin health because it fights inflammation and harmful bacteria.

-For example, lavender oil can be applied to skin rashes to soothe redness, itching and other symptoms — plus it helps treat issues like razor bumps and razor burn, diaper rash, and so on.
+For example, lavender oil can be applied to skin rashes to soothe redness, itching and other symptoms.
+Plus it helps treat issues like razor bumps and razor burn, diaper rash and so on.

 Simply combine three drops of pure lavender oil with a half teaspoon of coconut oil, and apply it to the problem area three times per day for rash relief.
 Lavender oil can also be mixed with grapeseed or almond oil and gently massaged onto the skin.

 Linalool is sometimes used to help in the treatment of neurological diseases, including epilepsy (spontaneous seizures,), because of its anticonvulsant properties.
-Research suggests that this terpene can alter brain chemicals involved in excitability and muscle contractions, such as levels of glutamate and acetylcholine, potentially helping stop seizures and protect the brain from damage.
+Research has suggested that this terpene can alter brain chemicals involved in excitability and muscle contractions, such as levels of glutamate and acetylcholine, potentially helping stop seizures and protect the brain from damage.

-6. Natural Bug Repellent
+6. Natural bug repellent

 The scent of linalool is known to deter mosquitos and act as a natural bug repellent.
 For example, lavender essential oil and peppermint oil can be used to repel bugs both indoors and outdoors.